 (1846 - 1867, 1875 - 1894), Santa Fe

 This was the first American fort built in this state, also referred to as Post at Santa Fe.
 Located on a hill about 650 yards northeast of the site of the Presidio, it was an earthwork with an adobe blockhouse, a dry moat, and mounted 13 guns.
 The troops and officers were originally quartered in the old presidio compound.
-The post was briefly abandoned when the Confederates invaded New Mexico in 1862.
-It was reoccupied by NM Volunteers soon after.
+The post was briefly abandoned when the Confederates invaded northern New Mexico in March 1862.
+It was reoccupied by NM Volunteers by April 1862.
 The post was ordered abandoned in 1867 but somehow the military forgot this and when a relief garrison was sent in 1875, the commander reported that there was no post at Fort Marcy.
 The government then re-established the fort.
 The new post was established in the old presidio compound, the area bounded by present-day Federal Street and Palace Avenue, and Washington and Grant Aves..
 The post was finally abandoned in 1894.
 Two Officers' Quarters still remain, one located at 116 Lincoln Ave., although it has undergone external modification, and the other located at 135 Grant Ave..
 The modern Fort Marcy Hotel now covers most of the original hilltop site, located at 321 Kearney Road.
 Old Fort Marcy Park is a municipal natural area adjacent to the hotel complex, at 617 Paseo de Peralta, with traces of earthen mounds.

 Post at Galisteo

 (1851 - 1858, intermittent), Galisteo

-Initially a Dragoon horse and mule grazing camp until 1852, then used as an intermittent garrison post.
+Initially a U.S. Army Dragoon grazing camp until 1852, then used as an intermittent garrison post (tents and rented quarters).

 Algodones Quartermaster Depot